-Telia's $957 million bid for Bonnier secures EU approval
+EU clears Telia's $957 million Swedish TV deal with Bonnier

-BRUSSELS (Reuters) - Swedish telecoms operator Telia won conditional EU antitrust approval on Tuesday for its $957 million bid for Bonnier Broadcasting, a move allowing it to better compete with big internet players such as Netflix and Amazon.
+BRUSSELS (Reuters) - Telia won conditional EU antitrust approval on Tuesday for its $957 million bid for Bonnier Broadcasting, a deal the Swedish telecoms firm hopes will help it better compete with the likes of Netflix and Amazon.

 The European Commission said Telia had offered a series of concessions to address its concerns, including media plurality in Sweden and Finland, confirming a Reuters story on Sept.
 2.